mjagyo/mjagyo/README.md

-# Hi there, I'm Mark Joseph Jagyo 👋
+# Hi there, I'm Mark Joseph 👋

 I'm a DevOps Engineer with over 6 years of experience in designing, implementing, and maintaining robust CI/CD pipelines, cloud infrastructure, and automated systems.
 I have a passion for learning and leveraging the latest technologies to solve complex problems and improve operational efficiency.